 Petechiae form when capillaries (tiny blood vessels) break and allow trace amounts of blood to leak into the skin.
 In a healthy person, petechiae might occur after a period of prolonged straining.
 Common situations that might lead to petechiae formation include weightlifting, intense coughing, and giving birth.
 Some infections (such as strep throat or mononucleosis), as well as deficiencies in vitamins C or K, can also lead to petechiae.

 Leukemia is a blood cancer that occurs when the DNA of an immature red blood cell or white blood cell within a person’s bone marrow mutates.
 When that cell duplicates, it copies the mutated DNA into additional cancer cells.
 Over time, this replication causes dysfunction in a person’s circulatory and immune systems by suppressing the development of normal cells.
-It also leads to the signs associated with leukemia, including petechiae.
+It also leads to the signs and symptoms associated with leukemia, including petechiae.